flyingmachine/brave-clojure-web/content/do-things.md

 ```

 Notice that we're using the same `get` function as we use when looking
 up values in maps.
-The next chapter explain why we do this.
+The next chapter explains why we do this.

 You can create vectors with the `vector` function: